Cjsah/ScoreboardTools/README.md

 # ScoreboardTools

-> Due to Fabric Api's data synchronization behavior, this mod does not register some new Scoreboard Criterion.
-So you need to create a scoreboard of criteria `dummy` and then bind the score type with the `/scbt`command
+> Due to Fabric Api's data synchronization behavior, this mod does not register any new Scoreboard Criterion.
+>
+> Therefore, all newly created objectives are `dummy`, and their scores are updated through an internal binding mechanism.

 ## Added Scoreboard Criterion
 - `minedCount`